jasonkneen/fleur/README.md

 ![Fleur Logo](public/hero-asset.png)

-Fleur is a desktop application that serves as an app marketplace for Claude Desktop.
-It allows users to discover, install, and manage apps that extend the functionality of Claude Desktop.
+Fleur is a desktop application that serves as an app marketplace for MCPs.
+It allows you to discover, install, and manage apps that extend the functionality of Claude Desktop.

 All without having to use a command line.
-Fleur is made for non-technical users in mind, but is extendable to be used by developers.
+Fleur is made for non-technical users in mind, but is open-source and extensible so developers can make it their own.

 ## Getting Started